Thasos: Middle Ages

-Thasos was part of the Eastern Roman Empire, now known as the Byzantine Empire, from 395 on.
+Thasos was part of the Byzantine Empire, from 395 on.
 According to the 6th century Synecdemus, it belonged to the province of Macedonia Prima, although the 10th century De thematibus claims that it was part of Thracia.
 The island was a major source of marble until the disruption of the Slavic invasions in the late 6th/7th centuries, and several churches from Late Antiquity have been found on it.
 The island remained in Byzantine hands for most of the Middle Ages.
 It functioned as a naval base in the 13th century, under its own doux, and came briefly under the rule of the Genoese Tedisio Zaccaria in 1307–13.
 Returning to Byzantine control, its bishopric was raised to an archdiocese by Manuel II Palaiologos.
 Thasos was captured by the Genoese Gattilusi family c.
 1434, who surrendered it to the Ottoman Empire in 1455.
 Following the Ottoman conquest of the Despotate of the Morea in 1460, the former Despot Demetrios Palaiologos received lands on the island.
 It is related that the Byzantine Greek Saint Joannicius the Great (752–846) in one of his miracles freed the island of Thasos from a multitude of snakes.

 Ottoman era

 Thasos was incorporated into the Ottoman Empire in 1456.
 Under Ottoman rule, the island was known in Ottoman Turkish as طاشوز - Taşöz.
 Between 1770 and 1774, the island was briefly occupied by a Russian fleet.
 By this time its population had gravitated to the inland villages as a protective measure.
 Nearly 50 years later, a revolt against Ottoman rule arose in 1821, at the outbreak of the Greek War of Independence, led by Hatzigiorgis Metaxas, but it failed.
 The Ottoman Census of 1831 states that the island was populated exclusively by Greeks and that there were 1,821 Greek males fit to fight.
 This register excluded women, orphans, Christians below the age of puberty, the mentally or physically incapacitated as well as high-ranking officials, so the actual population would have been over double this.

 The island had been given in 1813 by the Sultan Mahmud II to the Ottoman Albanian ruler Muhammad Ali of Egypt as a personal fiefdom, as a reward for his intervention against the Wahhabites.
-The island had functioned as the chief centre of recruitment for Albanians who entered the Egyptian civil service, until 1912.
 On 20 October 1912 during the First Balkan War, the Greek navy invaded Thasos and annexed it into Greece after more than 350 years of Ottoman Turkish rule.